MicrosoftDocs/windows-dev-docs/hub/powertoys/color-picker.md

 | f			| float with leading zero    |
 | F			| float without leading zero |

-For example %ReX means the red value in hex uppercase two digits format.
+For example `%ReX` means the red value in hex uppercase two digits format.

-The color format may contain also any words or characters as the user likes to have it.
-For example the default color format, which shows up on color format creation is _'new Color (R = %Re, G = %Gr, B = %Bl)'_, what may be useful for programmers.
+The color format may contain any words or characters that you prefer.
+For example, the default color format, which shows up on color format creation is: `_'new Color (R = %Re, G = %Gr, B = %Bl)'_`.

 ## Limitations

-- Color picker can't be displayed on top of the start menu or action center (you can still pick a color).
+- Color picker can't be displayed on top of the Start menu or Action Center (you can still pick a color).
-- If the currently focused application was started with an administrator elevation (Run as administrator), the Color Picker activation shortcut will not work, unless PowerToys was also started with an administrator elevation.
+- If the currently-focused application was started with an administrator elevation (Run as administrator), the Color Picker activation shortcut will not work, unless PowerToys was also started with an administrator elevation.
 - Currently Wide Color Gamut (WCG) and High Dynamic Range (HDR) color formats are not supported.